SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can ensure that the network configuration is applied correctly during machine deployment in MAAS, avoiding the issues with ignored Netplan settings.

-## Pre-registering machine with IPMI address as FQDN
+## Pre-registering IPMI address as FQDN fails

 **Problem:**
 Users encounter issues when trying to set the IPMI IP address field as an FQDN in MAAS.
 The machine gets registered with an IPv4 address associated with the FQDN, and the commissioning process does not complete.